Raghavgupta2003/python-mini-project-sem1/README.md

 3. Run the script:
 ```

-python identying property of a number.py
+python "identying property of a number.py"

 ```
 4. Enter the range when prompted.